laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-20-quickly-creating-bash-scripts.markdown

 computers, I use `cmd e themagicscript`, which saves it into *~/bin*.
 After that, all I need to do is to commit the new script into my local Git, push the changes into GitHub and then pull them to my other computers.
-All this makes it much more sensible to invest time into your personal Bash scripts.
+All this makes it much more sensible to invest time into personal Bash scripts.